Baker County Detention Center, FL

 - Bond posting hours are 9 a.m. to 3 p.m. in the detainee's local time zone.

-- Visitors typically must be added to the inmate's approved visitor list before visits are allowed.
+- Visitors usually must be added to an inmate’s approved visitor list before visiting.

 Communication